 Therefore, if you want an apartment, particularly in a desirable neighborhood, you may wish to pay the brokerage fee.
 Your agent can help weed out undesirable apartments.
-This can save you a lot of time and frustration.
+It can save you a lot of time and frustration.

 You may not have to pay the brokerage fee in neighborhoods where the competition is less intense.
 In these areas, you may find an apartment on your own.
-Alternatively, the brokerage could list the apartment for rent as “no fee.”
+Alternatively, the brokerage could list the condo for rent as “No Fee.”
 In some cases, the building is handling the rental internally.
-It could also mean the landlord is paying the commission.
+It could also mean the landlord is paying the buyer’s commission.

 There are several other reasons the landlord might pay the commission.
 He or she might feel this is a way to fill the occupancy quicker.
 In this case, the brokerage commission may outweigh the lost rent.
 Alternatively, if the owner has had the vacancy for a long time, the apartment may have scared off renters.
 In this case, you should carefully consider whether you want the apartment.

 In a no-fee situation, you should check to make sure the rental amount is not higher than if you paid the commission.
-Many landlords merely bake the commission into the monthly fee, resulting in no savings for the prospective tenant.
+Many landlords merely bake the broker’s commission fee into the monthly payment, resulting in no savings for the prospective tenant.

 If you are going to try to find an apartment on your own, you need to prepare yourself to do a lot of legwork.
 You can start online, but many listing will have an agent attached to it.
 Large apartment buildings, if you are comfortable living in one, may not use an agent.